Authentic Korean Rice Cake Soup (Tteokguk)

 To make the beef stock

-- Combine beef, radish, dried sea kelp, onion, and garlic in a pot water and bring it to boil.
+- Combine beef, radish, dried sea kelp, onion, and garlic in a large pot of water and bring it to boil.
 When the stock begins to boil, it is important to remove the sea kelp and discard.
 Continue to simmer the rest for 45-60 minutes over low heat.
 Remove the beef and vegetables and reserve the stock.
 Discard the vegetables but not the beef.
 Let the beef cool for 10 minutes.

 - Season the broth with Korean soup soy sauce, Korean tuna sauce, and salt according to your taste.
 Keep the broth warm.